emersonbottero/vitepress-plugin-mermaid/README.md

 # vitepress-plugin-mermaid

-Add mermaid support for Vitepress
+Add mermaid support for Vitepress.
+It detects any dark theme that are set in body as long as it has dark in the name

 ## Install